 - (34a) Uses of press publications by information society service providers can consist of the use of entire publications or articles but also of parts of press publications.
 Such uses of parts of press publications have also gained economic relevance.
-At the same time, where such parts are insubstantial, the use thereof by information society service providers and may not undermine the investments made by publishers of press publications in the production of content.
-Furthermore, insubstantial parts of press publications Where such parts are not usually the expression of the intellectual creation of their authors, in accordance with the case law of the Court of Justice of the European Union,. they should be covered by the rights provided for in this Directive.
-As the protection granted to publishers of press publications under this Directive should not go beyond the protection granted in Union law to the authors of the works contained therein, other parts of press publications, which do not reach a minimum level of originality Therefore, it is appropriate to provide that the use of insubstantial parts of press publications should not fall within the scope of the rights provided for in this Directive.
-To determine the insubstantial nature of parts of press publications for the purposes of this Directive, Member States may take into account either whether these parts are the expression of the intellectual creation of their authors or whether these parts, for instance because of their short size, affect the economic investments made by publishers of press publications, or both criteria. - (35) The protection granted to publishers of press publications under this Directive should not affect the rights of the authors and other rightholders in the works and other subject-matter incorporated therein, including as regards the extent to which authors and other rightholders can exploit their works or other subject-matter independently from the press publication in which they are incorporated.
+At the same time, the use of individual words or very short extracts of press publications by information society service providers may not undermine the investments made by publishers of press publications in the production of content.
+Therefore, it is appropriate to provide that the use of individual words or very short extracts of press publications should not fall within the scope of the rights provided for in this Directive.
+Taking into account the massive aggregation and use of press publications by information society service providers, it is important that the exclusion of very short extracts should be interpreted in such a way as not to affect the effectiveness of the rights provided for in this Directive. - (35) The protection granted to publishers of press publications under this Directive should not affect the rights of the authors and other rightholders in the works and other subject-matter incorporated therein, including as regards the extent to which authors and other rightholders can exploit their works or other subject-matter independently from the press publication in which they are incorporated.
 Therefore, publishers of press publications should not be able to invoke the protection granted to them against authors and other rightholders or against other authorised users of the same works and other subject-matter.
 This is without prejudice to contractual arrangements concluded between the publishers of press publications, on the one side, and authors and other rightholders, on the other side.